dcrommie/walbrook/education/investment-profile.md

 The Conservative strategy will usually contain around 85% in defensive assets such as fixed-interest and cash, with the remaining 15% allocated to growth-oriented investments such as shares or property.
 Other assets that exhibit both growth and defensive characteristics may be included, including infrastructure, derivatives and hedge funds.

+The minimum suggested investment timeframe is three years.

 #### Moderate

 Investors in the Moderate strategy are typically seeking to generate an income and some capital growth, to aim to preserve the inflation-adjusted value of their assets.
 They are willing and able to accept some investment risk for potentially higher capital growth and income returns.

 The Moderate strategy will usually contain around 70% in defensive assets such as fixed-interest and cash, with the remaining 30% allocated to growth-oriented investments such as shares or property.
 Other assets that exhibit both growth and defensive characteristics may be included, including infrastructure, derivatives and hedge funds.

+The minimum suggested investment timeframe is three years.

 #### Balanced